elunna/nerfhack-changelog/README.md

 * **Quest monster/giant farming:** This is mostly in regard to what is known as "giant farming" in the valkyrie quest.
 Players could possibly farm giants for strength and gems by subsisting on their corpses.
 Monster generation in quests is now dramatically less frequent.
 * **Werefoo farming:** Werefoo summon temporary spell-beings that don't leave death drops or corpses.
 * **Horn of plenty farming:** Historically, horns of plenty could be endlessly recharged using the tourist's quest artifact, the Platinum Yendorian Express Card.
 However, this exploit has been nerfed to align with the restrictions on recharging tools, similar to the limitations imposed on wands.
-* Trees on special levels are pre-looted.
-This doesn't fit into the classic "infinite" farming category, but because many levels have been modified to feature copious amounts of trees, a player could farm them all for bees and fruits.
+* **Trees on special levels are pre-looted.** This doesn't fit into the classic "infinite" farming category, but because many levels have been modified to feature copious amounts of trees, a player could farm them all for bees and fruits.
+* **Death drops decrease as games get longer:** For every 5000 turns that has passed, the chance of a death drop does down by 1.
+This is a nerf to slowly starve players out and to reduce inventory bloat toward the end of a game.
+It's also a good reason to play fast.
+The chance of a death drop is traditionally 1 in 6.
+So, at 5k turns it would decrease to 1 in 7, at 10k turns it goes to 1 in 8 and so on.

 ### Underwater mechanics
 * Prevent kicking monsters out of water while underwater or vice versa.